-You need to use cardamom seeds fresh from the pods not the ready ground stuff, unless you don’t have a pestle and mortar or high-powered blender to blitz them in. the flavour is far superior and fresher.
+Use cardamom seeds fresh from the pods, not the ready-ground stuff – unless you don’t have a pestle and mortar or high-powered blender to blitz them in – the flavour is far superior and fresher.

-The sugar pearls are not compulsory however they are traditional, and I do recommend you use them for a little sweet crunch.
-The best ones are the Swedish ones you can buy them on amazon, but Ocado also sell a version but they slightly different.
+The sugar pearls are not compulsory, however they are traditional, and I do recommend you use them to add that sweet crunchy texture.
+The best ones are the Swedish ones you can buy on Amazon.
+And Ocado also sell a slightly different version.

 - Serves:12 Buns